-- 5.104 This site is currently an undeveloped greenfield site located adjacent to the existing LBD at Longfield Road.
+- 5.105 This site is currently an undeveloped greenfield site located adjacent to the existing LBD at Longfield Road.
 The site is located to the east of the commercial area at Kingstanding Way, and to the north of the retail area around Longfield Road.
-The northern part of the site falls within Capel parish; however, this part of the site is not proposed to be developed but retained as open space/buffer to the built development. - 5.105 The existing access into the site is from Longfield Road at the southern end of the site and it is within close proximity to the A21. - 5.106 A large part of the site was in the Green Belt and was released from it in order to facilitate the economic development in this sustainable location as an extension of the currently designated Key Employment Area at North Farm/Longfield Road.
+The northern part of the site falls within Capel parish; however, this part of the site is not proposed to be developed but retained as open space/buffer to the built development. - 5.106 The existing access into the site is from Longfield Road at the southern end of the site and it is within close proximity to the A21. - 5.107 A large part of the site was in the Green Belt and was released from it in order to facilitate the economic development in this sustainable location as an extension of the currently designated Key Employment Area at North Farm/Longfield Road.
 The northerly area within Capel parish was not released from the Green Belt.
-The Development Strategy Topic Paper and Green Belt studies set out the exceptional circumstances and compensatory improvements to the remaining Green Belt to justify the changes to the boundary in this location. - 5.107 The site is within the High Weald AONB.
-There are also areas of ancient woodland within the site, as well as some trees with Tree Preservation Orders along the western boundary of the site. - 5.108 It is considered that there are significant economic benefits created by this scheme to the borough and the wider local economy, including the impact of both direct and indirect job creation, and the identification of development in this location is evidenced and supported by the Economic Needs Study 2016. - 5.109 The Council resolved to grant planning permission in September 2020 for the development of up to 74,000sqm employment floorspace for Use Classes E Commercial (g)(iii), General Industrial (B2), and Storage and Distribution (B8), subject to the resolution of outstanding highways and Section 106 legal matters (TW/19/02267/OUT).
+The Development Strategy Topic Paper and Green Belt studies set out the exceptional circumstances and compensatory improvements to the remaining Green Belt to justify the changes to the boundary in this location. - 5.108 The site is within the High Weald AONB.
+There are also areas of ancient woodland within the site, as well as some trees with Tree Preservation Orders along the western boundary of the site. - 5.109 It is considered that there are significant economic benefits created by this scheme to the borough and the wider local economy, including the impact of both direct and indirect job creation, and the identification of development in this location is evidenced and supported by the Economic Needs Study 2016. - 5.110 The Council resolved to grant planning permission in September 2020 for the development of up to 74,000sqm employment floorspace for Use Classes E Commercial (g)(iii), General Industrial (B2), and Storage and Distribution (B8), subject to the resolution of outstanding highways and Section 106 legal matters (TW/19/02267/OUT).
 The highway matters have been resolved, and both highways authorities recommend granting permission.
+This site has outline planning permission under 19/02267/OUT for the development of up to 74,000sqm GEA of floorspace within Use Classes B1and B8 including creation of a new vehicular and pedestrian site access, cycle way, landscaping, ancillary café, and associated works.
 Therefore, an allocation is appropriate.